GUIDELINES FOR IUBMB FOCUSED MEETINGS

 - The IUBMB is committed to diversity.
 Robust representation of women, junior investigators, and participants from underrepresented groups is expected.
 Attendance at Focused Meetings must be open to scientists of all nationalities, although the total number may, of course, be limited by the Organizing Committee.
 A further essential condition of IUBMB sponsorship is that the organizers of a Focused Meeting observe the appropriate ICSU resolutions, in particular, those in Appendix V and VI of the ICSU leaflet on “The Free Circulation of Scientists”.
 A copy of this document may be obtained from the ICSU Secretariat (51 Bd. de Montmorency, 75016 Paris, France).

-- Organizers should consider the possibility of editing a Special Issue of IUBMB Life in conjunction with their Focused Meeting.
+- Organizers should plan to editing a Special Issue of IUBMB Life in conjunction with their Focused Meeting.
 They may act as the Guest Editor themselves or they may appoint a lecturer of the Focused Meeting.
 Special Issues consist typically of 5-15 peer-reviewed articles to be selected by the Guest Editor together with one of the Editors-in-Chief of the Journal who will have them peer-reviewed via Manuscript Central.
 The final decision regarding acceptance of all submitted articles is at the discretion of the IUBMB Life.
-Organizers who will edit a Special Issue will receive a bonus of US$ 10,000.
-For additional information kindly contact the IUBMB Chair of the Committee on Congresses and Focused Meetings, Dr. Ilona Concha Grabinger (firstname.lastname@example.org) and visit the IUBMB Life website (http://iubmb.onlinelibrary.wiley.com/hub/journal/10.1002/(ISSN)1521-6551/).
+For additional information kindly contact the IUBMB Chair of the Committee on Congresses and Focused Meetings, Dr. Ilona Concha Grabinger (email@example.com) and visit the IUBMB Life website (http://iubmb.onlinelibrary.wiley.com/hub/journal/10.1002/(ISSN)1521-6551/).

 - For larger Focused Meetings, the possibility of holding a Young Scientists Program in advance of the Focused Meeting could be considered, for which additional funding would be available.